 Everything is Automated

 Once you get your system set up, you receive an email right before your payroll is due.
 Simply log in, verify everything is correct, click a button or two or three, and payroll is done.
 It’s that easy.
-From there, ZenPayroll deducts the payroll funds from your checking or savings account, direct deposits the payroll into your employee’s bank account, and sends the taxes to the appropriate places (state, federal, unemployment, and anything else you have designated).
+From there, Gusto deducts the payroll funds from your checking or savings account, direct deposits the payroll into your employee’s bank account, and sends the taxes to the appropriate places (state and federal income tax, social security, state and federal unemployment taxes, worker’s comp, and anything else you have designated).

 Pricing – Transparent & Easy to Understand

-Downsides to ZenPayroll
+Downsides to Gusto